jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

     return message;
 }
 ```
-- Then, commit and push it again.
+- Then, in your local Git directory, do `git add -A`, `git commit -m "message"` and `git push`.
 This will trigger the pipeline change.
 Then observe the activities on Pipeline on the AWS Console.

 ![header image](img/codepipeline-status.png)